pdziok/sql-training/exercises/window-functions.md

 List winner, loser, duration and rank

-`rank()` will display the ranking of records over ordered window.
+`rank() over (order by <ranking field> asc|desc)` will display the ranking of records over ordered window.
 Rank will skip positions when 2 or more rows has same value by which ranking takes place

 <details>
   <summary>Answer</summary>